expersso/ecb/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## First resubmission
-* Tests that are viable to fail due to internet resource not being available will no longer run on CRAN.
+* Tests that are liable to fail due to internet resource not being available will no longer run on CRAN.